dariotoman/website/_pages/teaching/eco403_esttab/eco403_using_esttab.md

 And you're good to go!

 ## Storing Estimates
 To store estimates, we use the `eststo` command.
-Let's use  as an example.
+Let's use a differences-in-differences model to with year FE as an example.
+Note that I am using the `aweight` command to weight the municipality level observations by the the _weight_ variable, which is proportional to the number of births in a municipality.
+Further, I am clustering the standard errors at the municipality level using `vce(cluster codmpio)`.

 There are two ways to store the estimates using `eststo`:

 ```
 reghdfe lbw did treat [aweight = weight], absorb(year) vce(cluster codmpio)